-Guidance at Westchester is a four year program of support and growth that begins in 9th grade and changes according to a student’s needs up to graduation.
-I meet with freshman and encourage them to challenge themselves from the start and to explore new areas of growth, helping them to consider their academic and professional futures.
+Guidance at Westchester Hebrew High School is a four year program of support and growth that begins in 9th grade and changes according to a student’s needs up to graduation.
+Our guidance staff members meet with freshmen and encourage them to challenge themselves from the start and to explore new areas of growth, helping them to consider their academic and professional futures.

 9th and 10th graders meet in small groups and on a one-to-one basis as needed.
 Tenth and eleventh graders are given presentations on PSAT/SAT/ACT exams and their significance to the college process.
 Students are instructed to aim for the best and be the best, play a sport, organize a club, plan a chessed project and more.

 11th grade is pre-college preparation.
 Meetings are held to explore careers and a college that is “the right fit”.
 Parents are invited to participate in the process, so that everyone is on the same page throughout, lessening the stress and anxiety students may feel as they embark on this major stage of their lives.

 12th grade is all about continued education after graduation, whether it is a year at a yeshiva in Israel or a university anywhere in the United States.
 Applications are completed, recommendations are sought, college visits are made, and where appropriate, financial aid forms are filed.
 Once admitted to a yeshiva and a college, seniors are prepared for final and/or AP exams, and in May, victory is achieved.
 Graduation takes place and readiness is achieved in the process of becoming good, caring, “on the ball”, young women and men who will someday take their place as leaders in our complex 21st century world.